 4. You want someone who has been screened extra thoroughly

 Whenever you bring someone new into your home — from a nanny to a housekeeper to a pet sitter — the safety of your family is paramount.
+You should always get a background check on a potential nanny, which can reassure families of a candidate’s acceptability.
+In fact, to help maintain a safe community, Care.com requires all caregivers to undergo a criminal screening called a CareCheck.

 But what if you want more?

-“A nanny agency only sends you vetted nannies who they themselves have personally interviewed,” says Radell.
+“A nanny agency only sends you vetted nannies who they themselves have personally interviewed,” says Graff.
 They will handle all of the background checks and reference calls for you — but make sure you see a copy of the background check and call some references yourself.

 As Marcuson adds, “I personally know the nannies.
 I’ve met them, talked to their references, secured character references and done the background checks myself.
 Many of these nannies will work with an agency for years and years, coming back every time they need a new position.”